 Tectoctar neither exported nor imported anything because it is nothing more than a large poor town in the middle of a swamp.
 The one attraction to the town was their local artifact of chewing gum, a type of food that oozes from trees that you cannot actually stop getting sustenance from.
 You could chew gum forever and never have to worry about eating, drinking, or going to the bathroom again.
 Unfortunately this miraculous item does not keep for more than a day, so it was only traded in mass quantities to the most foolish of tourists.

 The city was ruled by the Race Council.
 An influential member of each race that lived in Tectoctar was appointed by their brethren to the council.
 The council had representatives from many different species including, humans, elves, dwarves, halflings, dragons, ogres, giants, goblins, orcs, lizardfolk, gnolls, trolls, kobolds, and troglodytes.
 Each offshoot of one race was still considered the same.
 A rather extreme example of the inequity of this policy was the representation of the Drow by a High Elf councilor.
 The Race Council met once every three months to decide on issues that affected the entire city.

 The Xorian government long resented the existence of Tectoctar as it was technically a rebel city.
 During the regency of Queen Anajakaze, the Xorian army attacked and defeated Tectoctar.
 It’s people were executed, enslaved, or driven out of the city.
 With no one else to inhabit the buildings, the city slowly sank into the swamp.
 The structures still exist beneath the muck, slowly rotting away, but also perhaps holding magic treasures for explorers brave and clever enough to find them.

-After the destruction of Tectoctar, Queen Anajakaze created a new colony on the edge of Danar’s Swamp named Jevanicia.
+After the destruction of Tectoctar, Queen Anajakaze created a new colony on the edge of Danar’s Marsh named Jevanicia.